fbpx

 Turning bottles into art

 “Prepared pieces are placed in our kiln and heated to 1050 degrees Fahrenheit – this is considered warm in glass – the temperature is stable and the glass is still in its solid state.
 From there, our team picks up the pieces, one at a time, on the end of a steel rod.
 The glass is rotated and heated in a 2000-degree reheating chamber, then tools are used at the bench to transform the material to its new shape,” explained Danielle.
 “Once the final shape is achieved, our team knocks the piece off the rod, stamps it with our logo, and carefully places it back into the kiln.”
 Co-founder Mark Ellis studied glass at the Tyler School of Art and worked in high-end glass and metal fabrication for over a decade.
 At Remark, he specializes in glass blowing and metal fabrication.
-Rebecca Davies, Mark’s wife, received an MFA at the University of the Arts, then worked at a blown glass lighting company.
+Rebecca Davies, Mark’s wife, received an MFA at the University of the Arts, and then worked at a blown glass lighting company.
 “We all pitch in,” said Danielle.
 “We have eight employees and everyone does their part to achieve our mutual goal.
 To build a better future and support the overall well-being of their community”.
 Remark Glass also strives to support the local economy by working with local businesses that share the same values.

 Danielle Ruttenberg, Mark Ellis, and Rebecca Davies pose for a picture with glass bottles.
 Image courtesy of Remark Glass.